mtophir/tconsole/README.md

 3. Deploy psi-probe in webapp.
 [Link to PSI-Probe](https://github.com/psi-probe/psi-probe)

 ### User configuration
-To access tconsole, you would an id and password.
-Specify the users and passwords in users.conf The format is name,password
+* To access tconsole, a user would need an id and password to login.
+Specify the users and passwords in users.conf

+* The format is name,password
-Example of users.conf:
+* Example of users.conf:
-#name, password
+* #name, password (comment line)
-guest,guest123
+* guest,guest123

-The user name and password has to be specified in tomcat-users.xml with a "manager-script" role.
+The user name and password has to be specified in tomcat-users.xml with a **"manager-script"** role.

 ### Server configuration